DAVEntertainment/water/README.md

 # water
-water is a collection of demos in C++
+water is a library contains shared component for C++